• Skip to main content

 There are additional incentives for other certifications and continuing education.
 You can also partake in one of many sports programs or tutoring sessions to boost your earnings.

 The outlook for teaching positions in Arizona varies depending on the subject matter.
-You can expect a 3% to 8% growth for the majority of primary and secondary teaching positions over the next five years, according to the BLS.
-When combined with existing openings, you will have plenty of opportunity to find a rewarding teaching position in Arizona.
+You can expect 15.4% growth for middle school teachers and 16.2% for secondary school teachers over the next decade, according to ProjectionsCentral.
+When combined with existing openings, you will have plenty of opportunities to find a rewarding teaching position in Arizona.

 When it comes to earning your certification, Arizona keeps the process simple.
 You need to earn a bachelor’s degree and complete approved student-teaching hours.
 Once these hours are completed, you are eligible to sit for the state licensure exam.